Advising and Academic Resources

 Center for Language Study

 The Center for Language Study (CLS), provides resources for language study at Yale.
 The CLS also provides support for speakers of other languages through its English Language Program.
 For undergraduates enrolled in a language course, the CLS offers peer tutoring in the target language.
-Students who seek to demonstrate advanced- or native-level proficiency in a language not taught at Yale may contact the CLS for a proficiency assessment.
+Students who seek to demonstrate advanced- or native-level proficiency in a language not taught at Yale may contact the CLS for a proficiency assessment, ideally during their first year.
 For students in Yale College and in the graduate and professional schools, the CLS offers specialized language programs such as Directed Independent Language Study (DILS) for the study of languages not taught at Yale, and the Fields program for discipline-specific language study at advanced levels.
 For professional school students, the CLS offers courses in language for special purposes, such as Spanish or Chinese for medical professionals.
 All language learners at Yale have access to CLS facilities, including its study rooms, distance facilities, and flexible learning spaces.
 For more information, including hours, a list of resources, and information about Yale’s foreign language requirement and placement testing, see the Center website.

 Student Accessibility Services

 To ensure that all students have an equal opportunity to make the most of their Yale education, the Student Accessibility Services Office (SAS) facilitates individual accommodations for students with disabilities.
-SAS promotes equitable access to education and student life for students with disabilities, and fosters a campus environment of belonging, inclusion, and respect.
+SAS promotes equitable access to education and student life for students with disabilities and fosters a campus environment of belonging, inclusion, and respect.
 Students requesting accommodations should complete an Accommodation Request form to initiate the interactive process.
-Engagement with SAS is private.
+Engagement with SAS is confidential.
 Generally, a student requiring reasonable accommodations needs to renew accommodations with SAS at the start of each term and should complete this step as soon as their schedule is finalized.
 At any time during a term, students with a newly diagnosed disability or recently sustained injury requiring accommodations should contact SAS to discuss accommodation options.
-SAS can be reached at sas@yale.edu or by phone at (203) 432-2324.
+SAS may be reached at sas@yale.edu or by phone at (203) 432-2324.